Travel Tips and Practical Information

 TIPPING:

-Tips are not included in restaurant bills, so you are expected to leave a 10% tip cash on the table or along with the payment of the bill for waiters.
+Tips are not included in restaurant bills.
+It is customary to leave a 10% tip cash on the table or along with the payment of the bill for waiters.

 The cover charge ("cubierto") does not include the tip for waiters.